 Visit Little India

-London is a multicultural centre and there are several neighborhoods that have elements of different cultures.
+London is a multicultural centre, and there are several neighbourhoods that have elements of different cultures.
 One of these is the Little India area located at Southhall Broadway in Southhall.
 There are about 40,000 people here who have their roots mainly in India and Pakistan.
 During a visit to Little India, you’ll get the chance to take part in South Asian culture and tradition in a delightful atmosphere.
-There is also a large market where you can buy clothes and jewellery at low prices, or eat tasty dishes from the Indian and Pakistani cuisine.
+There is also a large market where you can buy clothes and jewellery at low prices or eat tasty dishes from Indian and Pakistani cuisine.

 Visit Little Venice

 If you want to get a little feeling of Venice while visiting London, and at the same time want to get away from the hustle of the streets, then you might like to go to Maida Vale at Regents Canal, where Little Venice is located.
 The area at Regents Canal is very similar to Venice with its water channels and special architecture.
 Here you can also take a canal boat to explore the beautiful environment.
 There are also plenty of bars and restaurants where you can stop and relax.